Kim Kardashian Defends Hiring Private Firefighters To Protect Her Mansion, Donates Money To The Cause

 Kim Kardashian appeared on The Ellen DeGeneres Show on Wednesday to talk about the Woolsey fire, which recently ripped through her Hidden Hills neighborhood.
 During the show, she defended her decision to hire private firefighters to battle the blaze, saying that she wasn’t just thinking of her own home, but those around her as well.

 “I feel like we were really blessed to have the help of the firefighters that we did.
-Our house is right on the end of a big park, so the whole park had caught fire and so if our house went, then every other house would go,” said the reality tv star.
+Our house is right on the end of a big park, so the whole park had caught fire and so if our house went, then every other house would go,” said the reality TV star.

 Kardashian and her husband Kanye West were forced to evacuate their home last week as the flames crept within feet of the property.
 The couple hired a private firefighting team to tackle the blaze, a move that has prompted some to point out the ways in which economic disparity impacts people in the United States.